sukruthmk/dynamic-form/README.md

 # dynamic-form
 This is simple dynamic form written using React.
-It renders different fields in the form based on the json input.
+It renders different fields in the form based on the json input. .

+This was a take home assignment from Sparrow.

 ## Setup
 Install packages using this command